ccblublu/KMUST-Wu-team/YOLORS/readme.txt

-This is the code of paper YOLORS
+#This is the code of paper YOLORS
+#Highlight: parsing branch with strip pooling
+            detection branch with og-mosaic